 She's not begging on the streets.
 She's not in bonded labour.
 She's not enslaved in a brothel.
 She's not helpless.

-Daya has hope for her future.
+Daya has hope for her future and peace in her heart.
 With the education she receives at the Bridge of Hope centre, she has done well academically and wants to become a teacher.

 Bridge of Hope Changes Communities

-Gospel for Asia’s Bridge of Hope Program changes entire communities, not just students.
-The care given to the children and their families brings many to an understanding of the Saviour's love for them.
+GFA-supported Bridge of Hope centres bless entire communities, not just students.
+The care given to the children and their families helps ease financial and emotional burdens, enabling families to gain greater stability and peace.

-More than 75,000 children like Daya have the opportunity to hear about Christ through Bridge of Hope centres, but millions of others still live in despair.
-Reach into their world by sponsoring a child.
+More than 82,000 children like Daya have the opportunity to gain a bright future through Bridge of Hope centers, but millions of others still live in despair.
+Help transform their world by sponsoring a child.